Ella-Hoeppner/Pidgin/README.md

     * this should consist of a vec of realized values and a "realizer" (a rust iterator?) that can be used to generate the rest of the values
       * a rust iterator would work for the realizers of built-in functions, but I want there to be a function to turn a coroutine into a lazy list, and I'm not sure a rust iter could capture that...
         * I guess there could be a `Realizer` enum type with `Iterator` and `Coroutine` variants?
-* support partially-applied functions
-  * these should store a function and a vec of arguments passed to it
-  * this will of course be helpful for implementing the `Partial` instruction, but also I think it will be necessary for lambda lifting
-  * I guess the `Compose` and `Memoize` instructions might need special vm-level machinery too?
 * add string manipulation instructions
 * implement remaining instructions, and write tests
 * add an ability to overload certain core functions like `=` and `+` for specific `ExternalObject` types